Vectorial1024/v1024_logistics_optimization/README.md

 - Their small cargo size means they are very likely to run around with full load anyway
 - Their high speed makes up for potential low-usage cargo runs
 - Thus, their role is to fulfill small-volume trade deals which larger traders dislike

+This module inherits the mod Fully Loaded for better management.

 ### Technical Information
 The relevant parts of the vanilla station trader logic is roughly as follows: